jpvrenen/convert-indents/README.md

 We can convert all files in given directory

-We can convert a single given file
+We can convert a single given file,ok

 ```
 usage: convert_indents.py